CLAM101/foodappapi/README.md

 ### Total overhaul of order creation payment and confirmation (this is still in progress):

-changed order confirmed key in order model to status, will now work with status "prep", "out for delivery" and "completed" order is now only created once payment has succeeded , the order will be pushed into orders collection with a key of prep, restaurants active orders array for the specific restaurant and the subscribers pending orders array and will only move into the subs order history once marked "completed in main orders collection and removed from restaurants active orders array to completed orders array once the driver has indicated completion of the delivery.
+changed order confirmed key in order model to status, will now work with status "prep", "out for delivery" and "completed" order is now only created once payment has succeeded , the order will be pushed into orders collection with a a value of prep on the status key, restaurants active orders array for the specific restaurant and the subscribers pending orders array and will only move into the subs order history once marked "completed" in main the orders collection and removed from restaurants active orders array to completed orders array once the driver has indicated completion of the delivery.
 This also allows for a user to edit their cart and create a new order even though they already have a pending order in existance allowing them to make seperate orders from seperate restaurants one after the other.

 will have endpoints for the restaurants and drivers to adjsut status of orders.